 - Originally it supported only XLIFF and PO translation formats.
 Later this tool improved vastly and got support for many popular file formats.

-- This tool has got some advanced functionalities like frequent use case optimization for better user experience.
+- This tool has got some advanced functionalities like frequent use case optimization for a better user experience.

 This translation memory tool has some unique features.
 It is not a machine translation tool.
-Rather it is more like a Computer-Aided Translation of CAT tool that is intended to assist the human translators in preventing translation errors.
+Rather it is more like a Computer-Aided Translation of CAT tool intended to assist the human translators in preventing translation errors.
 You can compile and install this tool from the KDE trunk with an easy process.